 “What was the real meaning of Apollo?
 The big meaning?
 That’s what I asked myself anticipating the 50th anniversary of that historic moment.
 Jeremy Theoret captured it in this film… this is what I believe.
 No small challenge.” – Apollo 9 astronaut Rusty Schweickart.

 “I am proud and honored to have been helpful in producing the beautiful piece of art that is this film.
 From the music to the visuals to what comes out of the mind of an amazing human being, this is a seamless and for me deeply emotional work that is a major contribution to the annals of space and also human history … You have produced something very special with this … What I get from it cannot be measured in any form of currency … I want to savor the incredibly warm feeling this film has given me, thank you for that gift.” – Martin Lollar, crowdfunding executive producer of the film.

 SPECIAL ANNOUNCEMENT: Apollospace is currently in pre-production for our feature length documentary, “Apollo Reflections.”
-Watch this space in coming weeks and months for more news!
+Watch this space for more news!